Mobile Fighter G Gundam: Staff and conception

 Like other early mecha anime, the Mobile Suit Gundam franchise was backed by sponsors whose main interest was having television programs advertise plastic models and toys.
 Gundam fiction set itself apart from others in the same genre with its dramatic plot devices, morally complex characters, and depictions of the horrors of war.
 These aspects, combined with its "Real Robot" mecha approach, made Gundam immensely popular for several years.
 After the broadcast of Victory Gundam beginning in 1993, Imagawa, a young protégé of Tomino, was selected as the director of the next installment in the franchise, titled Polcarino Gundam.
 However, as Gundam popularity dwindled and sales began to drop by this time, the sponsors forced the creators to reboot the brand with the newly titled Mobile Fighter G Gundam.
-Conceived as a less realistic "Super Robot" series, G Gundam abandoned its military roots and was aimed at younger viewers to increase toy sales.
+Conceived as a less realistic "Super Robot" series, G Gundam abandoned its military roots and was aimed at younger viewers to increase toy sales, while also pulling from the then-recent popularity of fighting games such as Street Fighter II and shonen manga at time.
 Alterations including a lack of a warfare-centered plot, Gundams stereotypically based on nationality, and Earth as a ring were originally seen as blasphemous to Imagawa and much of Sunrise's staff.
 Notwithstanding, Imagawa became more supportive of the changes after seeing some impressive, complex designs in G Gundam's sponsor-created toys.
 He eventually settled into his position, taking advice from his mentor.
 "If you continue to make a copy of a copy of a copy," he stated, "eventually the image degrades to nothing."
 Imagawa thought it was important for creators and sponsors to buy into each other's ideas for the benefit of a product's success.
 The director also commented that in order to sell a product like G Gundam to an audience resistant of such ambitious changes, creators must instill their own personalities to overcome hardships and make the work unique.
 By the end of production, Imagawa considered it meaningless to compare G Gundam to other parts of the franchise and disregarded the concept of a "conventional" Gundam series.
 "This is MY Gundam," he proclaimed, "And I've made a Gundam that I can be proud of."